Do Hydrangeas Come Back Year After Year?

 Hydrangeas are perennial plants, meaning they live for over two years (minimum).
 They have underground stems called rhizomes.
 The rhizomes store food and energy.
 Also, they allow the hydrangea to survive the winter and re-emerge in the spring.
 Let’s hear about them in detail:

-- Strong Root Systems: I saw hydrangeas have extensive root systems that help them travel deep, and absorb nutrients from the soil.
+- Strong Root Systems: I saw that hydrangeas have extensive root systems that help them travel deep and absorb nutrients.
+Because of this strong foundation, the shrub maturity rate allows them to fill out your garden landscape surprisingly quickly.
 As a result, they survive harsh conditions like drought and cold weather.

-- Environment Adaption: Do you know hydrangeas are native to Asia and the Americas?
+- Environmental Adaptation: Do you know that hydrangeas are native to Asia and the Americas?
 They have evolved to be well-suited to tolerate various temperatures, from hot and dry to cool and moist.

 - Productive Regeneration: Hydrangeas can regenerate new growth from their roots, even from damaged stems.
 Their specialized meristem cells can divide and produce new plant tissues.